jasonelle/jasonelle/sources/legacy/v2/android/README.md

 This is an old version of Jasonelle.
 No new features will be added or provide much support.
 Only some small fixes so it will compile with more recent SDKs.

-This version would be totally deprecated when `v3` is launched in the future.
+This version is only available to those who need _JSON_ support.

 - [Legacy Docs](https://jasonelle-archive.github.io/docs/legacy/)
 - [Legacy Wiki](https://github.com/jasonelle-archive/jasonelle-v2/wiki)